This post may contain affiliate links. Please read our disclosure policy.

 Marinara sauce can be stored in a container and placed in the fridge for up to 7 days.
 Reheat in the microwave when ready to eat or added to pasta.
 You can freeze for up to 4-6 months.

-Marinara sauce is a tomato-based sauce made with either fresh or canned tomatoes, garlic, and herbs.
-It can be served or used in many meals like pizza, pasta dishes, and over chicken and so on.
-Also, here are a few dishes we made that used marinara sauce:
+Marinara sauce can be served or used in many meals like pizza, pasta dishes, and over chicken, and so on.
+Also, here are a few dishes I made that used marinara sauce:

 marinara sauce in blender